Usani Uguru Usani: Career

 Usani contested the seat of Governorship of Cross River State three times.
 In the 2003 general elections under the platform of National Democrats, he was defeated by Donald Duke, in 2012 under the platform of the Action Congress of Nigeria (ACN) he was defeated by Liyel Imoke and in 2015 on the platform of the All Progressives Congress.

 From September 2004 – 2006 Usani lectured at the London Academy of Management Sciences, Ilford, Essex, in a variety of courses to Business undergraduates, MBA students and professional candidates of ABE and ACCA.
 He also taught, on a part-time basis, in the London Academy of Higher Education, Stratford, London.

 Between July 2014 and November 2015, he was elected the State Chairman of the All Progressives Congress (APC), Cross River State.

-In November 2015, Usani was appointed by President Mohammadu Buhari into the Nigerian Federal Executive Council as the Minister of Niger Delta Affairs.
+In November 2015, Usani was appointed by President Muhammadu Buhari into the Nigerian Federal Executive Council as the Minister of Niger Delta Affairs.
 He foresaw a Technical Audit Report of projects from the Ministry's inception and a baseline study of the social and infrastructure resource base of the region (aided by the UNDP) has been conducted.
 The Niger Delta Action Plan has been revisited.
 In November 2015, Usani was mandated by the Nigerian Presidency to inaugurate the board, and subsequently supervise the activities of the Niger Delta Development Commission (NDDC), as part of the Ministry of Niger Delta Affairs' statutory duties.

-On the 15th day of March 2017, Usani was decorated with an Award of Excellence for National Development by the Association of Nigerian Geographers and appointed Adjunct Lecturer in the Department of Geography in the Nasarawa State University, Keffi, Nasarawa State, Nigeria.
+On 15 March 2017, Usani was decorated with an Award of Excellence for National Development by the Association of Nigerian Geographers and appointed Adjunct Lecturer in the Department of Geography in the Nasarawa State University, Keffi, Nasarawa State, Nigeria.